TGA Australia Medical Device Registration & Approval

 Asked Questions

-Does CE Marking in Europe make it easy to register my medical device in Australia?
+How long does it take to register a medical device in Australia?

 What is a TGA medical device application audit?